synthyverse/synthyverse/README.md

 # Features
 - 🔧 **Highly modular installation.** Install only those modules which you require to keep your installation lightweight.
-- 📚 **Most extensive library for synthetic data.** Any generator or metric can be quickly added without dependency conflicts due to synthyverse's modular installation.
-This allows the synthyverse to host the most generators and evaluation metrics out of any synthetic data library.
+- 📚 **Extensive library for synthetic data.** Any generator or metric can be quickly added without dependency conflicts due to synthyverse's modular installation.
+This allows the synthyverse to host a great amount of generators and evaluation metrics.
+It also allows the synthyverse to wrap around any existing synthetic data library.
 - ⚙️ **Benchmarking module for simplified synthetic data pipelines.** The benchmarking module executes a modular pipeline of synthetic data generation and evaluation.
 Choose a generator, set of evaluation metrics, and pipeline parameters, and obtain results on synthetic data quality.
 - 👷 **Minimal preprocessing required.** All preprocessing is handled under the hood in the synthyverse, so no need for scaling, one-hot encoding, or handling missing values.